North American B-25 Mitchell: Variants

-The initial production version of B-25s, they were powered by 1350 hp R-2600-9 engines. and carried up to 3,600 lb (1,600 kg) of bombs and defensive armament of three .30 machine guns in nose, waist, and ventral positions, with one .50 machine gun in the tail.
+The initial production version of B-25s, they were powered by 1350 hp R-2600-9 engines. and carried up to 3,600 lb (1,600 kg) of bombs and defensive armament of three .30 in machine guns in nose, waist, and ventral positions, with one .50 in machine gun in the tail.
 The first nine aircraft were built with constant dihedral angle.
-Due to low stability, the wing was redesigned so that the dihedral was eliminated on the outboard section (number made: 24).
+Due to low stability, the wing was redesigned so that the dihedral was eliminated on the outboard section.
+24 were produced.